d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.

-- **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

-Optionally set a filter value for a filter attribute.
-This uses the provided filter for the currently selected type.

-<aside class="notice"> Use this flag to narrow down your results.
-For example, selecting a common type might return multiple objects that are all of that type.
-If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>
+<aside class="notice">Use this option to limit long login times.</aside>

 - **--path=PATH**

 Optionally set a starting point for data collection.
 If you do not specify a starting point, the default path will be` /rest/v1`.

-<aside class="notice"> The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
 If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>

 - **--biospassword=BIOSPASSWORD**

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.

-<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>
+<aside class="notice">This option is only used on Gen 9 systems.</aside>

 #### Inputs